mnooner256/pyqrcode/README.md

 Usage
 -----

 This is the only import you need.
-The QRCode class will build the code and render the QR code.
+The QRCode class will build the code render the QR code.

 ```python